openAIP/openaip-openair-parser/README.md

 #### AA

 Allows definition of activation times.
 Use [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) time interval format to express the time when the airspace is active.
 Only the time interval format is allowed and must be specified in UTC (Zulu) time, no local or time offsets are supported. `NONE` token can be used to indicate the unspecified start or end time of the airspace activation.
-Use `NONE/NONE` exclusively to indicate that this airspace activation is not yet known and is announced later, e.g. _by a NOTAM_.
+Use `NONE` exclusively to indicate that this airspace activation is not yet known and is announced later, e.g. _by a NOTAM_.

 Define activation times: